Disappearance of Don Lewis: Investigation

-Unofficial theories
+Unofficial hypotheses

 In December 1998, Pam Lambert of People magazine wrote that there was "a wealth of suspects and scenarios, but precious little evidence" in Lewis's disappearance.
 Both seasons of Tiger King covered multiple theories surrounding the disappearance.
 In the first season, Lewis's children pushed a theory that Baskin fed Lewis to the tigers at the sanctuary, and criticized investigators for not running a DNA test on a meat grinder on the property.
 However, the meat grinder was removed from the sanctuary weeks before Lewis's disappearance.
 Baskin reacted to the allegations, saying that there would be human bones as remains if the tigers had eaten Lewis.
 Baskin expressed her frustration about the theories to Lambert, saying: "Can you imagine having people think you killed your husband or wife and not being able to prove otherwise?
 Without a body, there is nothing I can do to clear my name."

 Baskin has had a long-running feud with Joe Exotic, the former owner of the Greater Wynnewood Exotic Animal Park in Wynnewood, Oklahoma.
 Exotic has promoted an unproven theory that Baskin was involved in the disappearance of Lewis.
 He created a music video entitled "Here Kitty Kitty" that featured a Baskin-lookalike feeding raw meat to tigers.
 Exotic has also promoted an alternative theory that Lewis is buried in a septic tank at Baskin's sanctuary, but a septic tank was not installed on the property until years after Lewis's disappearance.
 Other unofficial theories covered by Tiger King include Lewis flying to Costa Rica and living under a new identity, or that his plane crashed on the way to Costa Rica.
 After the first season of Tiger King was released, several Internet memes targeted Baskin for her speculated involvement in Lewis's disappearance.

-In the second series of Tiger King, attorney Joseph Fritz produced a letter that purported to originate from the United States Department of Homeland Security, stating that Don Lewis was alive and well in Costa Rica.
+In the second season of Tiger King, attorney Joseph Fritz produced a letter that purported to originate from the United States Department of Homeland Security, stating that Don Lewis was alive and well in Costa Rica.
 Baskin later said during an interview on British talk show This Morning that the revelation of her husband's supposed whereabouts was "really exciting".
 Baskin's comments received renewed attention in January 2023 when articles in Cosmopolitan and the New York Post alleged that Lewis was "found alive" in Costa Rica, relying on Baskin's comments as proof.
 According to Snopes, claims that Lewis is alive in Costa Rica are "unproven".